KaanGroup/ZeFinder-Roblox-Group-Find/README.md

 **Proprietary License**

-Copyright 2024 Bueezi™ All Rights Reserved.
+Copyright 2024 Bueezi™.
+All Rights Reserved.

 This software is licensed under the Proprietary License.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.
 For full license details, see the `LICENSE` file in this repository.